 Fuldaer Zeitung (Germany)

-Her program shows extraordinary sensitivity to subtle relationships among the works … Mozart Sonata K.332, Ravel’s Sonatine, Godowsky’s moody and whimsical paraphrase of tunes from Die Fledermaus, Messiaen’s otherwordly short piece La Colombe, Albéniz’s exotic Triana, and finally one of Ravel’s finest works, Le Tombeau de Couperin - all played with impressive technique, insight and nuance by this extraordinary young woman at the beginning of her career.
+Her program showed extraordinary sensitivity to subtle relationships among the works … Mozart Sonata K.332, Ravel’s Sonatine, Godowsky’s moody and whimsical paraphrase of tunes from Die Fledermaus, Messiaen’s otherwordly short piece La Colombe, Albéniz’s exotic Triana, and finally one of Ravel’s finest works, Le Tombeau de Couperin - all played with impressive technique, insight and nuance by this extraordinary young woman.
 Her performance of Le Tombeau de Couperin showed the highest mastery, revealing aspects of the work I never knew existed.
-With SooJin Anjou’s sharply etched technique the more delicate passages never lost their strength and rigor, and she did full justice to the grander passages, never compromising the basic lucidity of her playing.
+With SooJin Anjou’s sharply etched technique, the more delicate passages never lost their strength and rigor, and she did full justice to the grander passages, never compromising the basic lucidity of her playing.

 BERKSHIRE REVIEW (USA)